 What dentures don’t need adhesive?

 Implant-secured dentures do not need adhesive to stay in place.
 Dental implants integrate with the jaw bone underneath the gums to create a stable foundation for dentures.
+That means our dentures will not slip.

 Do dentures hurt?